Amazon CloudWatch – Metrics, Alarms & Dashboards

 1. Tag your resources with the application name, and select the tag name as the dimension in the CloudWatch Management console to view the respective graphs (CloudWatch metrics are regional)

 2. Use the CloudWatch CLI tools to pull the respective metrics from each regional endpoint.
 Aggregate the data offline & store it for graphing in CloudWatch.
+(Note: CloudWatch cross-account cross-region dashboards and log centralization are now available but this question tests the concept that metrics are regional)

 3. Add SNMP traps to each instance and DynamoDB table.
 Leverage a central monitoring server to capture data from each instance and table.
 Put the aggregate data into CloudWatch for graphing (Can’t add SNMP traps to DynamoDB as it is a managed service)